-Come the first or second Wednesday of October, from 10:00 to 2:00. $5.00 per person. $20 per family.
+Come the first or second Wednesday of October, from 10:00 to 2:00.
+Admission is $5.00 per person or $20 per family.
 Bring your picnic lunch and enjoy a day of hands-on history!
 No reservations required.

 Got questions? email [email protected]

 Unfortunately, the following event has been canceled, due to the ongoing pandemic.
 The Farm will still be open for socially distanced visitation.
 Please do visit, donate, and support local history in any way you can!